 The Youth Company kick starts careers

 Positive experiences from the apprenticeship training led to the creation of the Finnish National Ballet’s. dedicated youth troupe for newly graduated 18 to 22 year-old dancers.
 The artistic director Kenneth Greve wanted to guarantee talented ballet dancers’ employment after graduation and ensure their continued professional development.
 The troupe was modelled on the example of ballet companies abroad, such as the Nederlands Dans Theater and the Munich, Hamburg, Dresden, Zurich and Boston ballets, which all had their own youth companies.
-A three-year grant from the Jane and Aatos Erkko Foundation made the founding of the troupe possible in autumn 2013, and with their continued support the Youth Company has now operated for a total of nine years.
+A three-year grant from the Jane and Aatos Erkko Foundation made the founding of the troupe possible in autumn 2013, and with their continued support the Youth Company has now operated for a total of ten years.

-The Youth Company has 12 dancers, half of whom have traditionally been from Finland and the rest from abroad selected in international auditions.
+The Youth Company has more than 10 dancers, half of whom have traditionally been from Finland and the rest from abroad selected in international auditions.
 Most of the Finnish dancers have graduated from the Ballet School of the Finnish National Ballet, but graduates from other ballet schools have also been accepted.
 Atte Kilpinen, who joined the Youth Company in 2015, had studied at Turku Conservatory of Music and Dance Academy.

 Dancing together with the best and independently